brad-carr/Wordle/README.md

 ## Notes and Limitations

 This solver uses only the list of valid solutions, excluding the larger set of valid _guess words_, which may be incorporated in future optimizations, where we are looking to eliminate as many letters as possible from the remaining set of untapped letters.

-A major weakness of this solver is that it makes correctly placed letters sticky, leading to inefficiencies when multiple options exist.
-For instance, starting with WATCH and confirming the last four letters leaves B, C, L, M, and P as possible first letters, risking exhaustion of all five remaining guesses.
-To ensure a solution in exactly two more attempts, we could guess CLIMB, then use elimination — falling back to P if needed — to identify the correct letter before submitting the final answer.
-I plan to incorporate this technique at a later date once I spot a scenario where the algorithm fails in 6 guesses.

 Problematic seeds can be established by running test `Solve_DynamicFeedback_MultipleSeeds_ShouldFindSolutionWithinSixAttempts`.
 Once found the solution and problematic seed can be added to test `Solve_DynamicFeedback_ProblematicSeeds_ShouldFindSolutionWithinSixAttempts` for further debugging / investigation / algorithm optimisation.